torkar/pandemic_programming/README.md

 [![DOI](https://zenodo.org/badge/257594337.svg)](https://zenodo.org/badge/latestdoi/257594337)
 # Replication package for the manuscript *Pandemic Programming*

 The replication package also consists of a more user friendly overview of the structural equation modeling.
-The latest version can be viewed [here](Rmd/Analysis-for-PP-html).
+The latest version can be viewed [here](https://github.com/torkar/pandemic_programming/blob/master/Rmd/Analysis-for-PP.html).

 ## Project structure

 ```
 .
++-- Rmd/                        # `RMarkup`
+|   +-- Analysis for PP.Rmd     # The `Rmd`, which you can knit in `RStudio`
+|   +-- Analysis-for-PP.html    # The html generated from the Rmd once knitted
 +-- analysis/                   # Executable `R` scripts
 |   +-- SEM.R                   # Main analysis script for confirmatory factor analysis and structural
 |                               # equation modeling